-There is partial spatial overlap between Bunahinly-Kilgarvan Bog proposed rehabilitation works and River Shannon Callows SAC.
-Due to the proximity and partial overlap between Bunahinly-Kilgarvan Bog and the River Shannon Callows SAC, there is potential for loss or fragmentation of habitats or loss of connectivity of habitats within a SAC.
-Although habitats where both the SAC and likely rehabilitation measures (all within the category of 'Marginal Lands' or silt ponds) overlap do not comprise 'callows', rather marginal areas of remnant high bog or cutaway with respective drainage, access tracks and infrastructure, a precautionary approach is taken, and therefore, there is potential for direct impacts to the SAC to occur.
+Where the works are in the vicinity of Fin Lough SAC, rehabilitation measures are all within the category of 'Marginal Lands', silt ponds or Constraints.
+Nonetheless, a precautionary approach is taken, and therefore, there is the potential for direct impacts to Fin Lough SACs to occur.
 Other SAC's can be excluded from consideration in respect of direct effects.
-Furthermore, there is the remote potential for direct disturbance, displacement or mortality impacts to otter, should they be utilising silt ponds or works areas within or overlapping the River Shannon callows SAC site boundary; e.g. KG192D.
+Furthermore, there is the remote potential for direct disturbance, displacement or mortality impacts to otter, should they be utilising silt ponds or sections works areas within or overlapping the SAC site boundaries.